amaurybsouza/amaurybsouza/README.md

 ## Hi there!👋

-{ Lead, SRE/DevOps Engineer👨‍💻 } focused on DevOps, Cloud Native solutions, IaC, CI/CD pipelines.
+{ Lead, SRE/DevOps Engineer👨‍💻 } focused on DevOps technologies, Cloud Native solutions, IaC, CI/CD pipelines.
 My name is Amaury (he/his/him) currently working remote at IBM!
 I'm working mostly with DevOps tools like, Docker containers, Kubernetes, Ansible, Terraform, GH Actions (CI/CD), along with Azure and AWS!
 I am keep me focused on CNCF solutions like Helm, Prometheus, Crossplane and Argo.
 I love Open-Source and I'm a Ops since 2013!
 Also, I love to sharing, teach and learn everthing! 🚀📚💻

   -  ℹ️ I keep a newsletter filled with awesome DevOps stuff at [substack](https://amauryborgessouza.substack.com/) and would love if you joined it!
   - 📚 If you enjoy read tech contents make sure you have checked my [Medium](https://amaurybsouza.medium.com/) articles, I always updating it.